 The other biggie is your building.
 It’s rent, maintenance, insurance and a hundred other drains on your resources.
 And that is the bit you can reconsider.

-2020 has accelerated the virtual contact center in a big way.
-As you know, that means letting agents work from home or smaller remote offices.
+2020 accelerated the virtual contact center in a big way.
+As you know, that means letting agents work from home or from smaller remote offices.